quiri-io/quiri-docs/docs/server-management.md

         - I may have to upgrade the postgres database as well because it was a major version bump...

-# Deploying a custom docker image
+# Notes on potentially deploying a custom docker image in the future
 - We are developing on top of synapse and thus need to be deploying our version of synapse rather than the one distributed on dockerhub
 - Since we are using DigitalOcean for the server right now, we will also use [the digital ocean private container registry](https://www.digitalocean.com/products/container-registry)
 - New images are pushed to [the registry from local](https://docs.digitalocean.com/products/container-registry/how-to/use-registry-docker-kubernetes/)